 For example, your employer cannot exclude you from a training course that younger employees are going on because you’re older, and they cannot pass you over for a promotion you would otherwise have been given, on the grounds of your age.

 The Equality Act protects you from direct discrimination, indirect discrimination, harassment and victimisation.
 Age is one of the ‘protected characteristics’ alongside others including disability, race, religion or belief, and pregnancy and maternity.
 It is illegal to discriminate against someone because of any of these protected characteristics.
-For more information on the different types of discrimination and the protected characteristics, see The Equality Act - what it means for you.
-You can also download the factsheet The law on age discrimination (PDF 205KB).

 Set your location to see what Age UK offers in your local area.